AustynYou/art-gallery-app/README.md

     </ol>
   </li>
   <li>
-    Rendered posts on the main page using getPostsMain API function : Made a <strong>SQL Query</strong>  to fetch 30 posts from the post table.
+    <strong>Rendered posts on the main page using getPostsMain API function:</strong> Made a <strong>SQL Query</strong>  to fetch 30 posts from the post table.
 Using <strong>JOIN</strong>, user and image related to each post were brought.
 Considering the case where there are multiple images per post, <strong>GROUP_CONCAT</strong> the url from the image table and used the <strong>split(”,”)</strong> method to create an array.
 Then the processed data is sent to the client.
   </li>
   <li>
     <strong>Multi-image posting feature:</strong> By using <strong>useRef</strong>, &lt;input type=“file” /&gt; tag can be clicked indirectly.